KeckObservatory/SlitmaskDesignTool/DesignTool/README.md

 Either set the current directory must be this directory or set PYTHONPATH to include this directory.

+If you have a configuration file different from smdr.cfg, it can be specified on the command line as -c

+If there are issue with automatically determining the host name (Error 8), you can specify the host on the command line:

+   * python3 SlitmaskDesignServer.py -host 127.0.0.1

 The file smdt.cfg defines the configuration parameters, including the port number for the server.